-The unaudited Pro forma condensed combined financial information consists of the unaudited Pro forma condensed combined balance sheet as at September 30, 2021 and March 31, 2021, the unaudited Pro forma condensed combined statement of profit and loss for the six month period ended September 30, 2021 and for the year ended March 31, 2021, and selected explanatory notes (collectively, Unaudited Pro forma Condensed Combined Financial Information) as set out in the Red Herring Prospectus ("RHP") and Prospectus (collectively, the "Offer Documents") prepared by the Company in connection with its proposed Initial Public Offer of equity shares ("IPO") and have been prepared in accordance with the Guidance Note on Combined and Carve Out Financial Statements and Guide to Reporting on Pro forma Financial Information for the above mentioned periods is not a complete set of financial statements of VLS Pro forma Group in accordance with the Indian Accounting Standards (referred to as 'Ind AS') prescribed under section 133 of the Companies Act, 2013 (referred to as 'Act'), as applicable and its not intended to give true and fair view of the financial position or the financial performance of the VLS Pro forma Group for the Period, in accordance with Ind AS prescribed under section 133 of the Act.
-Further, the relevant comparative financial information under Ind AS have not been included in these Unaudited Pro forma Condensed Combined Financial Combined Combined Financial Information As a result, these Unaudited Pro forma Condensed Pro forma Condensed Combined Financial Information Financial Information for the Act.
+The unaudited Pro forma condensed combined financial information consists of the unaudited Pro forma condensed combined balance sheet as at September 30, 2021 and March 31, 2021, the unaudited Pro forma condensed combined statement of profit and loss for the six month period ended September 30, 2021 and for the year ended March 31, 2021, and selected explanatory notes (collectively, Unaudited Pro forma Condensed Combined Financial Information) as set out in the Red Herring Prospectus ("RHP") and Prospectus (collectively, the "Offer Documents") prepared by the Company in connection with its proposed Initial Public Offer of equity shares ("IPO") and have been prepared in accordance with the Guidance Note on Combined and Carve Out Financial Statements and Guide to Reporting on Pro forma Financial Statements issued by the Institute of Chartered Accountants of India ('ICAI') ('Guidance Note').

+The Unaudited Pro forma Condensed Combined Financial Information for the above mentioned periods is not a complete set of financial statements of VLS Pro forma Group in accordance with the Indian Accounting Standards (referred to as 'Ind AS') prescribed under section 133 of the Companies Act, 2013 (referred to as 'Act'), as applicable and its not intended to give true and fair view of the financial position or the financial performance of the VLS Pro forma Group for the Period, in accordance with Ind AS prescribed under section 133 of the Act.
 Further, the relevant comparative financial information under Ind AS have not been included in these Unaudited Pro forma Condensed Combined Financial Information.
-As a result, these Unaudited Pro forma Condensed
+As a result, these Unaudited Pro forma Condensed Combined Financial Information may not be comparable and suitable for any other purpose.